QF Active Object Framework (QF namespace emulated as a "class" in C). More...

 Recycle a mutable (mutable) event.

-- This function implements a simple garbage collector for the mutable events.
+This function implements a simple garbage collector for the mutable events.
 Only mutable events are candidates for recycling.
-(A mutable event is one that is allocated from an event-pool, which is determined as non-zero QEvt_getPoolId_(e)) Next, the function decrements the reference counter of the event (e->refCtr_), and recycles the event only if the counter drops to zero (meaning that no more references are outstanding for this event).
-The mutable event is recycled by returning it to the pool from which it was originally allocated.
+(A mutable event is allocated from an event-pool, which is determined as non-zero QEvt_getPoolId_(e).)
+Next, the function decrements the reference counter of the event (e->refCtr_).
+It recycles the event only if the counter drops to zero (meaning that no more references are outstanding for this event).
+The mutable event is recycled by returning it to the pool from which it was initially allocated.

 Internal QF implementation of creating new event reference.